elijah-potter/blog/posts/why_rust_may_be_more_attractive_than_javascript.md

 ## Closing

-At least for the moment, of all the great reasons to use Rust, `cargo` will be the most significant reason it will increase it popularity.
+At least for the moment, of all the great reasons to use Rust, `cargo` will be the most significant reason it will increase in popularity.

 ![Most loved programming languages, according to the 2021 StackOverflow Developer Survey](/images/most_loved_stackoverflow_2021.png)